nicolasH/frankensteins/readme.md

     + _footer

-#### \_nav
+#### \_nav*

-In the above representation, the nav is transformed so it is possible to highlight the current part of the site the page is in.
+Except for the homepage, everywhere the `_nav` file is used it is transformed so it is possible to highlight the current part of the site the page is in.
 The default `_nav.html` page contains links with a class that is composed of a name (blog|notes|project) and " nohl".
 When generating html pages, the composite class is matched and the "nohl" part is replaced with "highlighted".
 For _notes_, _blog_ and _projects_ only '_notes_', '_blog_' and '_projects_' are looked for.
 In the `pages` directory, the file name is looked for.
 So if there is `colophon.md` page and a `"colophon nohl"` class in the `_nav` file, the class will become `"colophon highlighted"` in the`colophon.html` page.

 ---